autoplot/documentation/javadoc/org/das2/graph/FillStyle.md

+# org.das2.graph.FillStyle

-# org.das2.graph.FillStyleControls if the symbols are filled or not.
+Controls if the symbols are filled or not.

 ***
 <a name="STYLE_FILL"></a>
 # STYLE_FILL